-In this case, dead connections are rapidly detected and aborted, which severs network connections to prevent hangs.
+In this case, dead connections are rapidly detected and terminated, so that the network connections to the server do not become nonresponsive.
 In this case, borrowed and in-use connections are interrupted during unplanned outages.
 Applications are expected to handle any exception on affected connections and perform necessary recovery, either on their own, or using Oracle high-availability solutions such as Application Continuity.